PBCAR/Visualizations/README.md

 | perception3   | Perception of regular alcohol use from 1 = 'Not at all Acceptable' to 5 = 'Completely Acceptable'                     |

-In the scripts, this mock data set is assigned the name 'data.viz', assuming the .csv file is downloaded and saved to the set working directory.
-However, for ease of access, the data can be downloaded directly from this GitHub and imported into the R environment by using the following code:
+In the scripts, this mock data set is imported directly from GitHub:

 ```{r}
 data.viz <- read.csv("https://raw.githubusercontent.com/PBCAR/Visualizations/main/data/PBCAR_Mock_Data.csv")